Business Is Booming: What States Will Make From Marijuana Legalization

 Investing in marijuana stocks has many similarities to investing in companies in any other industry.
 Consequently, investors should research both the management team and the company’s strategy.
 Investors also need to study how a company stacks up against its competition.
 In other words, they need to evaluate sales and growth numbers versus other providers’.
 Finally, investors should look at financials.
 This often means looking at the price-to-earnings, or P/E, ratio — or, in the case of the many marijuana companies that don’t yet have positive earnings, growth rates and estimates on how soon Wall Street believes the company will turn profitable.

 Investors who decide to invest in cannabis stocks should only put a small portion of their investment dollars into these equities.
 One reason for caution is that the stocks have become popular, and in many cases, expensive.
 On the other side of that, as shown by the performance of ETFs this year, the euphoria of previous years has given way to pessimism.
 As a result, many of the best cannabis stocks have fallen over the course of the year.

 The ETFMG Alternative Harvest ETF, which invests in most of the top marijuana equities, shows this well.
-Since peaking on March 19 at $39.25 per share, it fell to just above $18 per share by mid-November.
-Despite its status as a top stock, Canopy Growth lost more than 60% of its value in the same period, falling from a record of $52.74 per share to also just above $18 per share.
-This wiped out more than $11 billion of its value.
+Since peaking at $39.50 in September 2018, the stock fell to below $10 per share by March 2020.
+Despite its status as a top stock, Canopy Growth lost more than 80% of its value in the same period, falling from over $51 per share to below $10.

 Investors also need to remember that the majority of weed stocks lose money.
 Many may never turn a profit and could end up closing their doors.
 Others should turn profitable and become more stable investments over time.
 Until that time, this sector will remain risky.
 Those who are risk intolerant should wait until these stocks begin to resemble more stable alcohol, tobacco or pharma stocks before considering an investment.